Explicit Sarkisov program for regular surfaces over arbitrary fields and applications: Existence of Sarkisov links

 \section{Existence of Sarkisov links}

-So far, we have shown that the Sarkisov program exists over any field (\autoref{t-sarkisov-program}), we have studied properties of Mori fibre spaces and listed all numerically possible Sarkisov links over any field (\autoref{s: rank r fibrations}) and all their elementary relations \autoref{sec:Elementary relations}].
-However, it is not clear that all these links actually exist for some Mori fibre space over some field.
-In this section, we explicitly construct examples of Sarkisov links over imperfect fields starting from $\p^2_{\k}$ and rational quadric surfaces $Q \subset \p^3_{\k}$.
+So far we have shown that the Sarkisov program exists over any field (\autoref{t-sarkisov-program}), we have studied properties of Mori fibre spaces (\autoref{s: rank 1 fibrations}) and listed all numerically possible Sarkisov links over any field (\autoref{s: Sarkisov_Links}) and all their elementary relations (\autoref{sec:Elementary relations}).
+However, it is not clear that all these Sarkisov links actually exist for some Mori fibre space over some field.
+In this section, we explicitly construct examples of Sarkisov links over imperfect fields starting from $\p^2_{\k}$, rational quadric surfaces $Q \subset \p^3_{\k}$ and several Mori conic bundles.